Automatic Identification of Crystal Structures and Interfaces via Artificial-Intelligence-based Electron Microscopy: Author contributions

 \section{Author contributions}

+A. L. and B.C.Y. contributed equally to this work.
 A.L., B.C.Y., C.H.L., and L.M.G. designed the idea and the project.
 A.L. and B.C.Y. performed the neural-network calculations.
 C.H.L. conducted the multi-slice image simulations.
 C.H.L. and L.M.G. supervised the project.
 All authors contributed to the manuscript.

-\section{Competing interests}
+\section{Competing Interests}

 The authors declare no competing financial or non-financial interests.